 managing born-digital archival collections

-Valerie Love, Alexander Turnbull Library, National Library of New Zealand
+Valerie Love, Jessica Moran and Flora Feltham, Alexander Turnbull Library, National Library of New Zealand

 Has your institution, organisation, community group, or iwi found itself in a situation where a donor has offered a trove of digital photographs and videos on an external hard drive?
 Is a department ready to transfer records of long-term value from a file server to the archives?
 Have you discovered a collection of old floppy disks, CDs, and DVDs in the stacks, but have no idea what’s on them or how to look after them and their content?
 Do you want to start collecting more contemporary born-digital materials, but don’t know where to start?
 This one-day course will introduce you to basic principles, resources, and tools for working with born-digital archival material.
 It will help you establish workflows and procedures to enable your institution to successfully manage common born-digital materials (Office documents, PDFs, images, audio, video, and email).

 Outcomes: Upon completion of this workshop, participants should be able to: